 Washington Utilities and Transportation Commission

-To file a complaint, select a link below and complete the form:
+To report a blocked crossing, select the link below and complete the form:

 (1) Railroad companies must not block a grade crossing for more than ten consecutive minutes, if reasonably possible.